-- Develop a hierarchy of green open spaces throughout the three districts that incorporates the following spaces in descending order of scale. - Stream Valley Parks: Long Branch Stream Valley Park and Sligo Creek Park on the southern border of the Plan and the Northwest Branch located on the northern edge of the Prince George's County side of the Plan. - Active Recreation Spaces: Takoma Academy in the northwest quadrant (outside the Plan boundary) and Takoma Park Recreation Center in the southeast quadrant. - Green Open Spaces: Create a one half to one-acre civic greens or plaza in the Crossroads District that will act as public gathering area for residents and visitors.
-The civic green will be the focal point for programmed activities, ranging from farmers markets to seasonal festivals.
-Local culture will also be celebrated here through the incorporation of commissioned public art. - Neighborhood Commons: Privately owned and maintained open space that will range in size from one half to one-acre.
-It will be located in a larger mixed-use development and will serve as an outdoor living room with incorporated public art and street furniture for the residents and visitors to the development. - Small Pocket Parks: Smaller parks or plazas, typically a one quarter-acre or less that will be the gathering places or outdoor living rooms for residents and workers in surrounding buildings.
+- Develop a hierarchy of green open spaces throughout the three districts that incorporates the following spaces in descending order of scale. - Stream Valley Parks: Long Branch Stream Valley Park and Sligo Creek Park on the southern border of the Plan and the Northwest Branch located on the northern edge of the Prince George's County side of the Plan. - Active Recreation Spaces: Takoma Academy in the northwest quadrant (outside the Plan boundary) and Takoma Park Recreation Center in the southeast quadrant. - Green Open Spaces: Create two, one half to one-acre civic greens or plazas in the Crossroads District that will act as public gathering areas for residents and visitors.
+The civic greens will be focal points for programmed activities, ranging from farmers markets to seasonal festivals.
+Local culture will also be celebrated here through the incorporation of commissioned public art. - Neighborhood Commons: Privately owned and maintained open spaces that will range in size from one half to one-acre.
+They will be located in larger mixed-use developments and will serve as outdoor living rooms with incorporated public art and street furniture for the residents and visitors to these developments. - Small Pocket Parks: Smaller parks or plazas, typically a one quarter-acre or less that will be the gathering places or outdoor living rooms for residents and workers in surrounding buildings.
 In addition to shade trees, shrubs and ground covers, they will tend toward more programmed designs that might include special paving, seat walls, fountains, etc. Artwork that commemorates the local culture will also be included in these spaces.